jakerockland/pooh/README.md

 A simple program for adding one of Github's [useful .gitignore templates](https://github.com/github/gitignore) to your project.

-Inspired by desire to build something simple yet functional with Ruby.
+Inspired by a desire to build something simple yet functional with Ruby.

 ## Installation